Park Chu-young: Arsenal

-In somewhat strange circumstances on 30 August 2011, English Premier League club Arsenal signed Park.
-It is believed Chu-Young became aware of Arsenal's interest and departed his hotel room without finishing a medical with the Ligue 1 club Lille.
+On 30 August 2011, English Premier League club Arsenal signed Park.
+It is believed Park became aware of Arsenal's interest and departed his hotel room without finishing a medical with the Ligue 1 club Lille.
 He was given the number 9 shirt.
-On 25 October 2011, he scored his first goal for Arsenal in the fourth round of the Football League Cup in a 2–1 home win against Bolton Wanderers On 1 November, Chu-young started his first UEFA Champions League match, a 0–0 draw against French outfit Marseille.
+On 25 October 2011, he scored his first goal for Arsenal in the fourth round of the Football League Cup in a 2–1 home win against Bolton Wanderers.
+On 1 November, Park started his first UEFA Champions League match, a 0–0 draw against French outfit Marseille.
 On 22 January 2012, he made his Premier league debut as a substitute, coming on at 82 minutes into a 2–1 home defeat against Manchester United.
 On 6 March 2012, he made an appearance as a substitute for Theo Walcott in the Champions League, in the 3–0 win against Milan at the Emirates Stadium, though Milan won 4–3 on aggregate.

 On 8 August 2012, it was confirmed that the forward had been reassigned the number 30 shirt, with new signing Lukas Podolski taking over the number 9.
 Following a loan spell at Celta Vigo, Park was advised by newly national coach Hong Myung-bo to leave the club if Park was to remain in the national team.
 Park did not play a game for Arsenal for another 14 months until 30 October 2013 when he came on as a substitute for Aaron Ramsey on the 81st minute against Chelsea in the League Cup.
 Arsenal lost the game 2–0.
 Although there was a discussion of a possible loan move to Wigan Athletic, the deal never materialized.

 From that point forward, Park did not make any further appearances in the league with the first team.
 Park was released by the club on a free transfer on 30 June 2014.
 As a result of his flop at Arsenal, Daily Telegraph reporter John Duerden would compare Park move to Arsenal as "the worst call to answer since Colin Farrell picked up a New York public phone in Phone Booth and endured a few hours of misery."